-The level of IR activities conducted by external consultants including Stockhouse also increased during the Quarter compared to the same quarter in 2021.
-The Company engaged several new IR services during the Quarter including Investing News Network and Agoracom and delivered several on-line presentations all designed to increase investor awareness of the Company's advanced lithium project.
-This included two Emerging Growth Conference virtual presentations both attended by more than 1,000 viewers.
+The Company also participated in more in-person and virtual investor and industry conferences in the Quarter compared to the same quarter in 2022.
+Avalon's CEO also delivered several on-line presentations all designed to increase investor awareness of the Company's advanced lithium project.
+This included three Emerging Growth Conference virtual presentations attended by more than 1,000 viewers in December.

-Corporate filing and legal fees decreased by \$17,684 (43%) to \$23,712 during the Quarter compared to the same quarter in Fiscal 2021.
-Higher corporate filing and legal fees were incurred in Fiscal 2021 relating to the Company's share capital amendment, which was completed on March 15, 2021.
+Corporate filing and legal fees increased by \$23,109 (42%) to \$78,597 during the Quarter compared to the same quarter in Fiscal 2022.
+The increase is primarily related to the increased level of business activities during the Quarter.